Chapter 20:

 I nodded absently.

 But that was fine; I wasn’t actually a priest.
-All I was doing was spouting some religious jargon at these people who were dumb enough to fall for–
+All I was doing was spouting some religious jargon at these people who were dumb enough to fall for it.

 Once we reached the edge of Clearwood and stood at the beginning of the path that would lead us to Kuzges, it was already mid-morning.

-Vivian wasn’t a fool; she might not be as educated as I was, but she wasn’t a moron.
+Vivian wasn’t a fool; she might not have been as educated as I was, but she wasn’t a moron.

 Niels wasn’t a fool either; when it came to the ways of this world, he was very savvy.

-But both of them were very affected by what I had parroted from John.
+Yet both of them had been very affected by what I had parroted from John.

-I guess it made sense though; a lot of what John did and promoted I agreed with.
+It made some sense though; a lot of what John did and promoted I agreed with.
 His morals were usually pretty good.

 I breathed a sigh of relief.
 For as much as Niels and Vivian appreciated the intent behind what I was saying, when push came to shove and I started telling them about everything this whole “priest” thing implied, they would realize that it was all illogical and unfounded, like I had.